20 June 2025 | 14:00–16:00 (Paris time)

 Presentation: Is the Paradoxical Coherence of Cultural Heritage in Danger?

-Dr. Ünal will examine how disasters impact cultural heritage, both physically and symbolically, and how we can better protect these assets through integrated risk management and emergency response strategies.
+Dr. Ünal examines how disasters impact cultural heritage, both physically and symbolically, and how we can better protect these assets through integrated risk management and emergency response strategies.

 Abbas el Zafarany